-The Atmel AT25DL161 is a serial interface Flash memory device designed for use in a wide variety of high-volume, consumer-based applications in which program code is shadowed from Flash memory into embedded or external RAM for execution.
-The flexible erase architecture of the AT25DL161, with its erase granularity as small as 4KB, makes it ideal for data storage as well, eliminating the need for additional data storage EEPROM devices.
+The Atmel AT25DQ321 is a serial interface Flash memory device designed for use in a wide variety of high-volume consumer based applications in which program code is shadowed from Flash memory into embedded or external RAM for execution.
+The flexible erase architecture of the AT25DQ321, with its erase granularity as small as 4KB, makes it ideal for data storage as well, eliminating the need for additional data storage EEPROM devices.

-The physical sectoring and the erase block sizes of the AT25DL161 have been optimized to meet the needs of today's code and data storage applications.
+The physical sectoring and the erase block sizes of the AT25DQ321 have been optimized to meet the needs of today's code and data storage applications.
 By optimizing the size of the physical sectors and erase blocks, the memory space can be used much more efficiently.
-Because certain code modules and data storage segments must reside by themselves in their own protected sectors, the wasted and unused memory space that occurs with large sectored and large Block Erase Flash memory devices can be greatly reduced.
-This increased memory space efficiency allows additional code routines and data storage segments to be added, while still maintaining the same overall device density.
+Because certain code modules and data storage segments must reside by themselves in their own protected sectors, the wasted and unused memory space that occurs with large sectored and large block erase Flash memory devices can be greatly reduced.
+This increased memory space efficiency allows additional code routines and data storage segments to be added while still maintaining the same overall device density.

-The AT25DL161 also offers a sophisticated method for protecting individual sectors against erroneous or malicious program and erase operations.
+The AT25DQ321 also offers a sophisticated method for protecting individual sectors against erroneous or malicious program and erase operations.
 By providing the ability to individually protect and unprotect sectors, a system can unprotect a specific sector to modify its contents while keeping the remaining sectors of the memory array securely protected.
-This is useful in applications where program code is patched, updated on a subroutine or module basis, or in applications where data storage segments need to be modified without running the risk of errant modifications to the program code segments.
-In addition to individual sector protection capabilities, the AT25DL161 incorporates Global Protect and Global Unprotect features that allow the entire memory array to be either protected or unprotected all at once.
-This reduces overhead during the manufacturing process because sectors do not have to be unprotected one by one prior to initial programming.
+This is useful in applications where program code is patched or updated on a subroutine or module basis, or in applications where data storage segments need to be modified without running the risk of errant modifications to the program code segments.
+In addition to individual sector protection capabilities, the AT25DQ321 incorporates Global Protect and Global Unprotect features that allow the entire memory array to be either protected or unprotected all at once.
+This reduces overhead during the manufacturing process since sectors do not have to be unprotected one-by-one prior to initial programming.

-To take code and data protection to the next level, the AT25DL161 incorporates a sector lockdown mechanism that allows any combination of individual 64KB sectors to be locked down and become permanently read-only.
-This addresses the need of certain secure applications that require portions of the Flash memory array to be permanently protected against malicious attempts at altering program code, data modules, security information or encryption/decryption algorithms, keys, and routines.
-The device also contains a specialized, OTP (One-Time Programmable) security register, which can be used for unique device serialization, system-level Electronic Serial Number (ESN) storage, locked key storage, or other purposes.
+To take code and data protection to the next level, the AT25DQ321 incorporates a sector lockdown mechanism that allows any combination of individual 64KB sectors to be locked down and become permanently read-only.
+This addresses the need of certain secure applications that require portions of the Flash memory array to be permanently protected against malicious attempts at altering program code, data modules, security information or encryption/decryption algorithms, keys and routines.
+The device also contains a specialized OTP (One-Time Programmable) Security Register that can be used for purposes such as unique device serialization, system-level Electronic Serial Number (ESN) storage, locked key storage, etc.

-Specifically designed for use in 1.8V systems, the AT25DL161 supports read, program, and erase operations with a supply voltage range of 1.65V to 1.95V.
+Specifically designed for use in 3V systems, the AT25DQ321 supports read, program and erase operations with a supply voltage range of 2.7V to 3.6V.
 No separate voltage is required for programming and erasing.